ayush523/Members-30dayscoding/contributing.md

 # Contributing

-Thank you for considering and becoming the time member!
+Thank you for considering and becoming a member!

-The following are guidelines for contributing to this project.

 ## How to Report Bugs